dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 ![A screenshot of a computer Description automatically generated](media/2875cf635e6f1a22301b08f37ffbb5d4.png)

 **Figure 7.
-Reclamation Protect Zono Dashboard annotated.
-There is 4.8 maf of water available.
+Reclamation Protect Dashboard annotated.
+Starting storage is 1,061 feet (8.5 maf), the reservoir protect elevation is 1,005 feet (4.8 maf), and there is 9.5 maf inflow this year.
+Thus, there is 4.8 maf of water available.
 No trades or withdraws have been entered.
 So the ending balance is also 4.8 maf.**

 ### (i) Buy or sell water from other participants(s)